Going to Ireland next week, starting in Dublin, and next going to Kilkenny (where I have been before, but needs to visit again).

 Oh & Adare is a very pretty village in County Limerick, has plenty of houses with thatched roofs and a hotel.

-Enjoy your trip :) over 7 years ago
+Enjoy your trip :) almost 8 years ago

 I would definitely recommend the banquet at Bunratty and a visit to the village and castle.
 There are a number of hotels nearby and lots not too far away in Limerick.
 There are a number of B&Bs too to choose from.
 I would suggest booking Bunratty in advance.
 If not, as Hillary has suggested the Knappogue is as good (even though a little harder to find ) but not a far drive from Ennis or Limerick.

 If you can I would recommend hiring a car.
 It will make getting to the attractions of Limerick and nearby much easier.
 Also if you have some time, from Ennis I would recommend a venture out to Lahinch, the Cliffs of Moher and the Burren area.
-There are tours you can take too http://www.burren-tours.com/ over 7 years ago
+There are tours you can take too http://www.burren-tours.com/ almost 8 years ago

 Thank you Aine.
 Now we're on the subject of places you can visit from Ennis, besides Aines excellent suggestion, you could head west to the pretty town of Kilrush.
 This is a good place to do a dolphin tour of the Shannon estuary.
-Further on Kilkee is a nice seaside resort very popular with locals. over 7 years ago
+Further on Kilkee is a nice seaside resort very popular with locals. almost 8 years ago